 The headline changes

 The White Paper sets out a new model for how children with SEND receive support.
-The biggest change is a move from Education, Health and Care Plans (EHCPs) to a new system called Individual Support Plans (ISPs).
+The biggest change is a new legal duty on every school, nursery and college to draw up an Individual Support Plan (ISP) for every child with SEND, alongside a narrower role for Education, Health and Care Plans (EHCPs).

-Individual Support Plans (ISPs) will replace EHCPs from September 2029, with transition beginning September 2030.
-The government says this shift is about making support available faster and reducing the need for families to fight through lengthy assessment processes.
+The White Paper proposes that ISPs would become the plan every child with SEND has, with EHCPs kept but restricted to children who need a Specialist Provision Package - support more intensive than a mainstream setting can routinely provide - rather than abolishing EHCPs outright.
+If the legislation goes ahead, this would begin for new assessments from September 2029, with existing EHCPs starting to transition no earlier than September 2030.
+The government says the shift is about making support available faster and reducing the need for families to fight through lengthy assessment processes.
 Whether the new system delivers on that promise will depend on the detail, which hasn’t been published yet.

 The Triple Lock

-One of the most important parts of the White Paper is the “Triple Lock” on parent and carer rights.
-This is the government’s commitment that three core protections will remain in the new system.
+One of the most important parts of the White Paper is the “Triple Lock” - the government’s name for three transitional safeguards, designed so no child loses support they already have while the system changes.

 What changes from EHCPs to ISPs